Providing Small Group Occupational Therapy for Children and Teens.

 - Difficulty with attention or sitting still

-- Very sensitive (bothered by tags in clothes, does not like to be bathed or hugged, problem eater)
+- Very sensitive (bothered by tags in clothes, loud noises, and/or scents, does not like to be bathed or hugged, problem eater)

-- Touches/squeezes frequently, does not appear to respond to pain
+- Decreased awareness, does not appear to hear when spoken to, touches/squeezes frequently, does not appear to respond to pain

 - Excessive or age inappropriate biting, hitting or screaming